dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 excerpt: ""
 ---

-- “Kill in thyself all memory of past experiences.
-Look not behind or thou art lost.” - Blavatsky
+> "Kill in thyself all memory of past experiences.
+Look not behind or
+> thou art lost." - H.P.
+Blavatsky

 ## [In Which Psychological Warfare Becomes Neurological](#in-which-psychological-warfare-becomes-neurological)